PlayCover/PlayBook/PlayBook/src/miscellaneous/entitlements.md

-# Configure Entitlements for Jaibreak Bypass
+# Configure Entitlements for Jailbreak Bypass